How to Avoid the IRS Underpayment Penalty in 2025

 Step 2: Estimate Deductions

-Choose the standard deduction (~$14,600 for singles in 2025) or itemize if higher to lower taxable income.
+Choose the standard deduction (for 2025, it’s $15,750 for single filers) or itemize if your eligible deductions are higher to lower taxable income.

 Step 3: Calculate Self-Employment Tax